Karaage-Cluster/karaage/docs/programmer/architecture.rst

 Karaage Software plugin
 -----------------------
-.. py:module:: kgsoftware.models
+.. py:module:: karaage.plugins.kgsoftware.models

 Karaage Software is a plugin that defines additional functionality used for tracking software.
-It defines the following db models in the :py:mod:`kgsoftware.models` module.
+It defines the following db models in the :py:mod:`karaage.plugins.kgsoftware.models` module.

 .. py:class:: Software